Hardt, Westerwaldkreis: Geography

 The community lies in the Westerwald between Limburg and Siegen.
 The river Nister, which is part of the Sieg drainage basin, flows east to west through the municipal area.
 Hardt belongs to the Verbandsgemeinde of Bad Marienberg, a kind of collective municipality.
 Its seat is in the like-named town.

 Politics

 The municipal council is made up of 8 council members who were elected in a majority vote in a municipal election on 7 June 2009.

 Economy and infrastructure

 Transport

 The nearest Autobahn interchanges are Montabaur on the A 3 (Cologne–Frankfurt), some 27 km away, and Haiger/Burbach on the A 45 (Dortmund–Hanau), some 25 km away.

+Hardt used to have a stop at the Erbach - Fehl-Ritzhausen Railway which isnoutbof service nowadays, the nearest train stop today is Nistertal-Bad Marienberg station of the Limburg-Altenkirchen Railway.

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.